OmerYesilkaya/ts-express-starter/README.md

 ### 1. Fork the Repository

-1. Go to the GitHub page of this starter project.
-2. Click the **Fork** button at the top right corner of the page.
+1. Click the **Fork** button at the top right corner of the page.
-3. This will create a copy of the repo in your GitHub account.
+2. This will create a copy of the repo in your GitHub account.

 ### 2. Clone Your Forked Repository